CrawfordGriffith/CrawfordGriffith/README.md

 - 👋 Hi, I’m @CrawfordGriffith
 - 👀 I’m interested in Vintage Computing, hacking, Ham radio, finding and fixing junk
 - 🌱 I’m currently learning Python, VHDL
-- 💞️ I’m looking to collaborate on building s solid state disk for OSI computers
+- 💞️ I’m looking to collaborate on building a flash disk for OSI computers
 - 📫 How to reach me best is via email.

 <!---